yaikobzeray/dev-journal/activity_log.md

 Implemented server-streaming gRPC in Go for real-time notifications.
 Client receives events as they happen.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [FLUTTER] Thursday, 29 February 2024 — Entry 3

+Explored Flutter Navigator 2.0 for declarative routing.
+More complex than Navigator 1.0 but much more powerful.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*